-- CEPD Accreditation Coordinator ensures the SPC has an understanding of the administrative, educational and ethical standards, and how they guide program development. - CEPD Coordinator who supports/coaches the SPC with respect to the standards. - CEPD Research Coordinator may be requested to assist with a needs assessment or evaluation strategy. - CEPD Instructional Designer may be requested to guide with the educational design for an activity.
+- The CEPD Accreditation Coordinator ensures the SPC understands the administrative, educational and ethical standards and how they guide program development. - The CEPD Coordinator who supports/coaches the SPC with respect to the standards.

+- The CEPD Research Coordinator may be requested to assist with a needs assessment or evaluation strategy. - The CEPD Instructional Designer may be requested to guide with the educational design for an activity.